Planning to create your own garden hot tub retreat? Then start your grand design process with these ‘in-spa-rational’ project ideas.

 If you’ve got a top quality hot tub there’s no reason to bury it under ground.
 Specialist Artesian Spasdealership North Spas has won multiple industry award accolades thanks to care and attention to detail during installation projects and this lavish hot tub project on a dedicated decking platform is an example that certainly has the ‘wow factor’ effect; especially at night time; thanks to an array of colourful lights strategically positioned around the hot tub.
 By positioning it next to the wall, the hot tub gains additional natural protection from any side wind.

 When you have stunning countryside views like these then you will want to maximise your soak and scenery watching time in your hot tub.
-This Artesian Spas installation by Hot Tub House Yorkshire exemplifies the benefits of purchasing a gazebo structure as part of your hot tub package to allow you to protect a hot tub from being cluttered by leaves from surrounding trees while you enjoy state-of-the-art hydrotherapy without having to worry about it being rained off.
+This Artesian Spas installation by Hot Tub House Yorkshire exemplifies the benefits of purchasing a gazebo or hot tub housing structure as part of your hot tub package to allow you to protect a hot tub from being cluttered by leaves from surrounding trees while you enjoy state-of-the-art hydrotherapy without having to worry about it being rained off.
 By including a lighting system within the roof of the sturdy structure it provides extra safety for the hot tub users during the evening.

 This installation by Coast Spas specialist dealership Award Leisure Cheshire illustrates the benefits of gaining expert guidance and professional project assistance to allow future servicing and maintenance of your hot tub.
 The owner wanted to gain stone step access to the hot tub but drew up plans to ensure the landscaping project retained the capability for hot tub technicians to conduct cover care plan duties and gain access to the internal pumps and electronics in the future.